apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create_llm.md

 ```
       --availability-policy string   The availability policy of cluster.
 Legal values [none, node, zone]. (default "node")
       --cpu float                    CPU cores.
-Value range [0.5, 64]. (default 2)
+Value range [0, 64].
-      --cpu-mode                     Set to true if no GPU is available
+      --cpu-mode                     Set to true if no GPU is available, default true (default true)
+      --disable-exporter             Enable or disable monitor. (default true)
       --extra-args string            extra arguments that will be passed to run model (default "--trust-remote-code")
       --gpu float                    GPU cores.
 Value range [0, 64]. (default 1)
   -h, --help                         help for llm
       --host-network-accessible      Specify whether the cluster can be accessed from within the VPC.
       --memory float                 Memory, the unit is Gi.
-Value range [0.5, 1000]. (default 6)
+Value range [0, 1000].
       --model string                 Model name (default "facebook/opt-125m")
-      --monitoring-interval int      The monitoring interval of cluster, 0 is disabled, the unit is second.
-Value range [0, 60].
       --publicly-accessible          Specify whether the cluster can be accessed from the public internet.
+      --quantize string              Model's quantized file name, only work for CPU mode
       --rbac-enabled                 Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources.
       --replicas int                 The number of replicas, for standalone mode, the replicas is 1, for replication mode, the default replicas is 2.
 Value range [1, 5]. (default 1)
       --tenancy string               The tenancy of cluster.
 Legal values [SharedNode, DedicatedNode]. (default "SharedNode")
       --termination-policy string    The termination policy of cluster.
 Legal values [DoNotTerminate, Halt, Delete, WipeOut]. (default "Delete")
+      --url string                   Model URL, only work for CPU mode
       --version string               Cluster version.
 ```